Lightning-AI/lightning-Habana/docs/source/advanced.rst

    1. DeepSpeed Zero Stage 3 is not yet supported by Gaudi2.
    2. Offloading to Nvme is not yet verified on HPU with DeepSpeed Zero Stage 3 Offload configuration.
    3. Model Pipeline and Tensor Parallelism are currently supported only on Gaudi2.
-   4. Deepspeed inference with float16 is not supported on Gaudi1.
+   4. DeepSpeed inference with float16 is not supported on Gaudi1.

-For further details on the supported DeepSpeed features and functionalities, refer to `Using Deepspeed with HPU <https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/index.html>`_.
+For further details on the supported DeepSpeed features and functionalities, refer to `Using DeepSpeed with HPU <https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/index.html>`_.

 ----